andrelohmann/ansible-role-gitlab/vagrant/README.md

 If you need to test the runner installation and jobs, uncomment the runners section in playbook.yml.

+* Login as root
+* Admin Area -> CI/CD -> Runners -> activate both runners you see
 * Login to gitlab with the newly created user
 * Create a Project for this user
-* Add the example code from the folder examples/01_runners to your project (you can use the web IDE)
+* Add the example code from the folder examples/01_runners to your project (you can use the Web IDE to drag and drop the files)